Connectime4ever/kickstarter-analysis/README.md

 ![Outcomes_ Based_ on_ Goals](https://github.com/Connectime4ever/kickstarter-analysis/blob/main/resources/Outcomes%20Based%20on%20Goal.png)

 ### Challenges and Difficulties Encountered
-### In the instruction number 4 of Deliverable 2 it was opted to create a pivot table which simplifies the filtering needed to apply function COUNTIFS.
-Please, see Sheet Notes (Kickstarter Challenge)(https://view.officeapps.live.com/op/view.aspx?src=https%3A%2F%2Fraw.githubusercontent.com%2FConnectime4ever%2Fkickstarter-analysis%2Fmain%2FKickstarter_Challenge.xlsx&wdOrigin=BROWSELINK)
+###### In the instruction number 4 of Deliverable 2 it was opted to create a pivot table which simplifies the filtering needed to apply function COUNTIFS.
+(Please see "Sheet Notes" in Kickstater Challenge for reference)(https://view.officeapps.live.com/op/view.aspx?src=https%3A%2F%2Fraw.githubusercontent.com%2FConnectime4ever%2Fkickstarter-analysis%2Fmain%2FKickstarter_Challenge.xlsx&wdOrigin=BROWSELINK)

 ## Results